DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 #### Parameters

--   `UNIT`: The unit to check if its pet is in combat.
+-   `UNIT`: The unit to check if the pet is in combat.

 #### Returns `BOOL`

--   `true` if the unit's pet is in combat, `false` otherwise.
+-   `true` if the pet is in combat, `false` otherwise.

 #### _Example:_